-As the Communications and Program Manager for the Lancaster Clean Water Partners, Emily knows the importance of building relationships and understanding people’s connections to waterways.
+As the Communications and Program Coordinator for the Lancaster Clean Water Partners, Emily knows the importance of building relationships and understanding people’s connections to waterways.
 “I don’t have a science background, but it’s proven to be an advantage for me in the Academy and my role with the Partners,” she says. “ If I don’t understand the information coming from environmental organizations, the folks they’re trying to reach probably won’t either.
 And that’s no way to build a community around a common cause.”

 Emily’s goal for the Academy is to be able to accurately and clearly explain complex watershed concepts so that more people understand how critical clean water is and that they play a role in sustaining water quality.
 In addition to watershed content, she also wants to dive into developing her leadership philosophy.
 She often looks to Brene Brown–an American professor, lecturer, and author focusing on leadership development and vulnerability–for leadership content outside of the Academy.
 Emily’s leadership philosophy is to personally be brave, honest, and lean into vulnerability to further good work.
 “When you’re honest with yourself, you can be honest with others.
 When you’re honest with others, you can build a respectful working relationship that generates thorough, meaningful work,” says Emily.